-Next, we analyze the performance of MLR statistics in a setting where the prior is very mispecified.
-In Figure \ref{fig::misspec}, we vary the sparsity (proportion of non-nulls) between $5\%$ and $40\%$, and we consider settings where (i) the non-null coefficients are heavy-tailed and drawn as i.i.d.
-Laplace random variables and (ii) the non-nulls are ``light-tailed" and drawn as i.i.d. $\Unif([-1/2, -1/4] \cup [1/4, 1/2])$ random variables.
-In both settings, the MLR prior assumes the non-null coefficients are i.i.d. $\mcN(0, \tau^2)$.
-Nonetheless, as shown by Figure \ref{fig::misspec}, MLR statistics still consistently outperform the lasso-based statistics and nearly match the performance of the oracle.
-This result is of particular interest in the fixed-X setting, where one cannot use cross validation to adaptively tune hyperparameters to the sparsity level---in contrast, MLR statistics match the power of the oracle for all sparsity levels.
+Next, we analyze the performance of MLR statistics when the prior is misspecified.
+In Figure \ref{fig::misspec}, we vary the sparsity (proportion of non-nulls) between $5\%$ and $40\%$, and we draw the non-null coefficients as (i) heavy-tailed i.i.d.
+Laplace variables and (ii) ``light-tailed" i.i.d. $\Unif([-1/2, -1/4] \cup [1/4, 1/2])$ variables.
+In all cases, the MLR prior assumes the non-null coefficients are i.i.d. $\mcN(0, \tau^2)$ with sparsity $p_0 \sim \Beta(1, 1)$.
+Nonetheless, MLR statistics consistently outperform the lasso-based statistics and nearly match the performance of the oracle.

 Lastly, we verify that the local dependence condition assumed in Theorem \ref{thm::avgopt} holds empirically.
 We consider the AR(1) setting but modify the parameters so that $\bX$ is extremely highly correlated, with adjacent correlations drawn as i.i.d. $\Beta(50, 1)$ variables.
 We also consider a setting where $\bX$ is equicorrelated with correlation $95\%$.
-In both settings, Figure \ref{fig::dependence} shows that the covariance matrix $\cov(\I(W\opt > 0) \mid D)$ has entries which decay off the main diagonal---in fact, the maximum off-diagonal covariance in both examples is $0.07$.
-As per Section \ref{subsec::avgopt}, these results may not be too surprising, since knockoffs were designed to ensure that the null coordinates of $\sign(W)$ are exactly independent conditional on $(D, \theta)$ regardless of the correlation structure of $\bX$.
-Empirically, the non-null coordinates also appear to be roughly uncorrelated (in Figure \ref{fig::dependence}, every variable is non-null); we offer some intuition for this in Appendix \ref{appendix::dependencediscussion}, although we cannot perfectly explain this result.
+In both cases, Figure \ref{fig::dependence} shows that $\cov_{P\bayes}(\I(\MLR\uppi > 0) \mid D)$ has entries which decay off the main diagonal---in fact, the maximum off-diagonal covariance across both examples is $0.07$.
+Please see Section \ref{subsec::avgopt} and Appendix \ref{appendix::dependencediscussion} for intuition behind this result, although we cannot perfectly explain it.